 $ git log -S'<search-string>'

-Add the modified and uncommitted files to the previous commit without changing the commit message, new files should be added to the staging.
+Add the modified and uncommitted files to the previous commit without changing the commit message.

 $ git commit -a --amend -C HEAD